Rustlers' Rhapsody

-Henner was nominated for a Golden Raspberry Award as Worst Supporting Actress.
+Henner was nominated for a Golden Raspberry Award for Worst Supporting Actress.

 Plot

 The concept of the film is explained in a voiceover wondering what it would be like if one of the old Rex O'Herlihan films were to be made today.
 At that point, the scene shifts from black and white to color and the soundtrack changes from mono to surround sound.

 As a consequence of this paradigm shift, Rex O'Herlihan, a "singing cowboy", is the only character aware of the plot outline.
 He explains that he "knows the future" inasmuch as "these Western towns are all the same" and that it's his "karma" to "ride into a town, help the good guys, who are usually poor for some reason, against the bad guys, who are usually rich for some reason, and ride out again."
 Rex's knowledge is also connected to the unspecified "root" vegetables he digs up and eats.

-On his high-stepping horse Wildfire, Rex rides into the town of Oakwood Estates, walks into a saloon and meets Peter, the Town Drunk.
+On his high-stepping horse Wildfire, Rex rides into the town of Oakwood Estates, walks into a saloon and meets Peter, the town drunk.
 In exchange for a free drink, Peter explains the background: the town, and especially the sheep herders ("nice enough, but they smell God-awful"), are being terrorized by the cattle ranchers, headed by Colonel Ticonderoga.
-Also there is Miss Tracy, the traditional ‘prostitute with a heart of gold’.
+Also there is Miss Tracy, the traditional 'prostitute with a heart of gold'.
 A local sheriff is "a corrupt old coward who takes his orders from the Colonel."

-Blackie, the foreman at Rancho Ticonderoga, swaggers into the bar with two of his henchmen and shoots one of the sheepherders, then the town’s real-estate agent.
+Blackie, the foreman at Rancho Ticonderoga, swaggers into the bar with two of his henchmen and shoots one of the sheepherders, then the town's real-estate agent.
 Miss Tracy objects, and when she is verbally abused by one of Blackie's henchmen, Rex intervenes.
 Blackie draws on Rex after he threatens to "shoot in the hand" anyone drawing on him – and duly delivers on that threat.
-The disabled Blackie orders his two henchmen to kill Rex, but in firing hurriedly, they shoot Blackie in the back instead.
+The disabled Blackie orders his two henchmen Jim and Jud to kill Rex, but in firing hurriedly, they shoot Blackie in the back instead.
 Rex then shoots both in the hand and orders them to remove Blackie's corpse.